flare-research/flare-ai-consensus/README.md

 When running the `default` mode, a set of predefined prompts will be used.
 In the `interactive` mode you can manually enter new `user` prompts, with any previous model responses being kept as `assistant` responses.

 ## Consensus Learning

+The input parameters for running a single-node multi-model instance of Consensus Learning through OpenRouter are specified within `src/input.json`.